keptn/keptn.github.io/content/docs/0.6.0/usecases/deployments-with-argo/index.md

 ---
-title: Using Argo CD for Deploying
+title: Argo CD for Deploying and Keptn for Testing, Evaluating, and Promoting
 description: Describes how Argo CD can be used for deploying and Keptn for testing, evaluating, and promoting
 weight: 30
 keywords: []
 aliases:
 ---

+# Argo CD for Deploying and Keptn for Testing, Evaluating, and Promoting

 Describes how Argo CD can be used for deploying and Keptn can be used for testing, evaluating, and promoting.

-# About this tutorial
+## About this tutorial

 In this tutorial, [Argo CD](https://argoproj.github.io/argo-cd/) is used for deploying a [Argo rollout](https://argoproj.github.io/argo-rollouts/)